Spaces are the framework used to provide multi-tenancy to the Kinetic Platform. Spaces separate users, configurations, and data into distinct tenants.

 - Message: The message to display when a user does not meet the policy rule requirements.

-Each policy rule also has a section specific to the type of rule being configured where you can indicate which console (for consoles), which categpry (for categories), or which source (for APIs) the policy rule should apply to.
+Each policy rule also has a section specific to the type of rule being configured where you can indicate which console (for consoles), which category (for categories), or which source (for APIs) the policy rule should apply to.

-The error details page displays information on the error type, the date of occurrence, and the reason behind the error.
+The error details page displays the error type, the date of occurrence, and the reason behind the error.
 You can mark errors as resolved by entering a resolution description in the Notes box and clicking Resolve.